braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 ```
 This will display some information about the version of ```conda``` that you
 are using.
 In this case ```conda``` is the command line utility that
-will allow you to manage virtual environments.
+will allow you to manage the packages that are installed in your
+virtual environments.
 If you are interested you
 can learn more about what ```conda``` does [in this blog post](http://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/).